SKKU-COMPASSLAB/compasslab/content/publications/231025-STT-RAM/index.md

     #   - NDP : Near Data Processing / Processing In Memory
     pub_class: "MS"  # choose any class of the publication
 ---
+## Abstract
+DNN inference on mobile and edge devices is challenging due to high computational and storage demands.
+To accelerate the inference on these devices, various DNN accelerators have been proposed.
+In these accelerators, the on-chip buffers occupy a significant portion of the chip area because they need to be large enough to minimize the off-chip memory accesses and usually implemented with SRAM cells.
+This paper presents a DNN accelerator that utilizes Spin-Transfer Torque RAM (STTRAM) to build large buffers with a low area budget.
+By exploiting the access patterns of activations and weights in DNN inference, we optimize the STT-RAM to have short write latency and low write power.
+Experimental results show that the buffers implemented with optimized STT-RAM significantly boost the performance and energy efficiency of the DNN accelerators.